tarush-ai/AureliusGPT-Torch/README.md

 python -m model.vocabulary.preprocess test YOUR_RELATIVE_FILEPATH_HERE
 ```

+## Contribution

+This project uses an MIT license.
+You are more than welcome to submit a pull request and contribute on this repository.
+My future plans for this repository are listed under the "Future Work on AureliusGPT" section, but as long as the pull request is conducive, I will accept it.
+You can also reach out to me [here](mailto:tarushgs@gmail.com) to join as a contributor to the repository.

 ## Data
 The original corpus of _Meditations_ by Marcus Aurelius is 89k tokens approximately when tokenized by a SentencePiece BPE tokenizer trained on a vocabulary length of 2,000.
 Using Kaplan et al. Chinchilla scaling laws,
 the expected parameter size of the model would be 8.9k parameters (taking the less conservative 1:10 ratio of parameters to corpus tokens).
 However, given the smaller size of the model and its lack of focus on general intelligence (instead, focused on generating Stoic-adjacent, Aurelius flavored text), this ratio does not apply.